OlympusDAO/olympus-docs/README.md

 ### Partial Editing with Netlify CMS

-- Netlify CMS is available at /admin.
+- Netlify CMS is available at [https://admin-docs.olympusdao.finance/](https://admin-docs.olympusdao.finance/).
+- Netlify CMS is served from the `netlify-cms` branch.
+All changes to Netlify CMS config happen in `static/admin`.
+If you make a change here you need to push that change first to `main` and then merge that change down to `netlify-cms` branch.
 - it requires login with github credentials
 - all changes will read/write against the `main` branch
 - all submitted changes will be submitted as pull requests
 - Netlify CMS ONLY READS and WRITES DATA to/from github... it does not read/write any local changes you might have on your local machine
 - Netlify CMS does not parse mdx files, so none of the mdx files appear
 - Netlify CMS parses each docs directory separately, so a new directory would require updates to config.yml
-- need to test who has "Publish" rights...